 Custodial Credit Risk - Deposits.
 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-As of June 30, 2017, all of the Authority's funds which were uninsured were collateralized as required by the Official Code of Georgia Annotated ("OCGA") Section 45-8-12(c) and as defined by GASB pronouncements.
+As of June 30, 2018, all of the Authority's funds which were uninsured were collateralized as required by OCGA §45-8-12(c) and as defined by GASB pronouncements.
 The Authority does not have a formal custodial credit risk policy but does ensure compliance with OCGA and GASB.